The views expressed by the host on this program obviously get action.

 That doesn't appear anywhere inside.

-Obama's gonna do a press conference here trying to revive things.
+So Obama's got to do a press conference here trying to revive things.

-By the way, there's an interesting thing that has been noticed, and I think it was noticed by uh newsbusters, our buddies at newsbusters happen to know.
+By the way, there's an interesting thing that has been noticed.

 NBC announces this big Hillary Clinton miniseries.

-And the next thing that happens is a chairman of the Republican National Committee, Rhine Spreebus, says, you know, if you guys do this to hell with you.
+And the next thing that happens is a chairman of the Republican National Committee, Reince Priebus, says, you know, if you guys do this, to hell with you.

-We're not gonna show up in any debates that you moderate.
+We're not going to show up in any debates that you moderate.

-And I said, Well, that's a start, but why don't you send the letter and say we're not gonna show up at any debates you moderate, period.
+And I said, well, that's a start, but why don't you send the letter and say, we're not going to show up at any debate you moderate, period.

-Seriously, if I may be a brief aside, what business do Republican, particularly in their primary debates, what business do they have going on what are now undeniable left-wing agenda news networks.
+Seriously, if I may be a brief aside, what business do Republic, particularly in their primary debates, what business do they have going on what are now undeniable left-wing agenda news networks?

 You know, the presumption used to be that this was the mainstream media was objective and you had to go through them to get to the White House, but that's not what it is anymore.